 WORLD’S LONGEST RUNWAY

-A new fashion event is carving out a spot in the Guinness Book of World Records: on April 19, LA Fashion Catwalk will unveil the world's longest fashion runway spreading across 3.3 km and making models walk a four-mile ‘round trip’.
+A new fashion event is carving out a spot in the Guinness Book of World Records: on April 19, LA Fashion Catwalk will unveil the world's longest fashion runway, spreading across 3.3 km and making models walk a four-mile ‘round trip’.
 The event will feature up-and-coming talents from Europe, Australia, Asia, North and South America with each sending their most promising designers.
 The runway will be set in Los Angeles’ Exhibition Park Rose Garden.
 The organizers, Austrian-based Communication Studio GMBH, are planning to repeat the event on an annual basis. www.lafashioncatwalk.com